 - If your sample is below the first sample in the bottom dataset, the first value will be returned. - If your sample is above the last sample in the bottom dataset, the last value will be returned. - Easy Data Transform will try to guess sensible default values for Top sample column, Bottom sample column and Bottom value column based on column contents. - If the first input has a header, this will be used for the output. - The new column is added at the right end.
-You can change the column order with Reorder Cols and the column name with Rename Cols. - Use Num Format to change the precision of the results. - Warnings are shown in the Warnings tab for: - o Non-numeric values in either dataset. - o Values in Top sample column outside the range of values in Bottom sample column.
+You can change the column order with Reorder Cols and the column name with Rename Cols. - Use Num Format to change the precision of the results. - Messages are shown in the Warnings tab for non-numeric values in either dataset. - Messages are shown in the Info tab for Top sample column outside the range of values in Bottom sample column .